-Issued by the Jersey Meteorological Department at 4am Tuesday, 21 November 2017 for the period ending 7am Thursday.
+Issued by the Jersey Meteorological Department at 10am Saturday, 07 December 2019 for the period ending 1pm Monday.

-Visbility: Good, perhaps occasionally moderate to poor in any rain or drizzle.
+Visbility: Good, occasionally moderate to poor.

-Visbility: Moderate to good, occasionally moderate to poor in rain or any mist.
+Visbility: Moderate to good, perhaps occasionally poor.